kyrylo/pry-theme/README.md

     Pry.config.theme = "theme-name"

-The default theme is `pry-classic` (basically, you shouldn't notice it, because it resembles the default outlook of Pry, as though you didn't install anything).
+The default theme is the one from the `pry-classic` family.
+It is dependent on your terminal capabilities.
+For example, if you're using Windows, your default theme will be `pry-classic-16`, since the Windows terminal can't support more than 16 colours.
+If you're using xterm or urxvt, then your default theme will be `pry-classic-256` (basically, you shouldn't notice it, because it resembles the default outlook of Pry, as though Pry Theme isn't present).
+This outlines the
+rule: the more colours your terminal supports, the more vivid version of `pry-classic` is used.

 Let's change it to something more neoteric:

     Pry.config.theme = "pry-modern"